 Proposals for the re-use of a redundant building, or part of a redundant building, for either residential or business purposes will be supported, provided that any changes are proportionate and in keeping with the character of the original building and its surroundings.
-Regardless of its location within a settlement or in the open countryside, a building will be considered redundant if it has not been used for its normal purpose for a significant period and the building is at least 10 years old.
+Regardless of its location within a settlement or in the open countryside, a building will be considered redundant if it has been vacant for a significant period and the building is at least 10 years old.